Click here for results from the Lincoln Local Election on March 5, 2019: Election results 3.5.2019

 A person may vote early, in person at the Town Clerk’s Office; by mail; by picking your ballot up and bringing it home to be voted; or, if ill or needing help, a pair of Justices will bring the ballot to your home on the day of the election.
 We must hand or mail early ballots directly to the voter, you cannot send a courier to pick one up for you.
 Please leave enough time for mailing, especially if you will be overseas, or if you are unable to come in to the office.
 If you have questions regarding absentee voting, please call the Town Clerk’s Office.

 The entrances to the Burnham Hall Town Meeting are the basement doors closest to East River Road on both sides of the building.
 The entrance on the Southeast side of Burnham Hall is also a drive-up handicapped entrance, accessible via the U-shaped driveway.
 Voters with limited mobility are encouraged to use this drive-up entrance.
 For traffic flow safety, please enter the driveway at the end nearest the building, and exit back onto the road at the end farthest from the building, where there is better visibility for oncoming traffic.
-An elevator is located off the hallway between the bathrooms.
+An elevator is located off the hallway between the bathrooms, which will take you to the second floor where town meeting is held.
+Please contact the Town Clerk or a Board of Civil Authority member prior to the meeting if you have questions or need assistance.

 If you are a voter who needs assistance with any aspect of voting, you may: